willemliu/universal-comments-plugin/README.md

 ### Circle Admin

-You can open the Circle Admin by clicking the cog icon next to the `Circle` select-box in the comments overlay.
+You can open the Circle Admin by clicking the ⚙️-icon next to the `Circle` select-box in the comments overlay.

 ![Circle Admin](https://github.com/willemliu/universal-comments-plugin/blob/master/screenshots/CircleSettingsIcon.jpg?raw=true "Circle Admin")